akshayhiremath/neorepo/README.txt

 --Setup
 ================================================
 Extract the neorepo.zip anywhere on your PC.
-This directory named neorepo contains 4 items,
+This directory named neorepo contains 3 items,

 1. src/ -> directory with source code of NeoUtility
 2. pom.xml -> POM file of the Neo maven project of Java nature
-3. lib/ -> directory containing external libraries that Neo Utility will need at RUNTIME
-4. NeoUtility.bat -> A script file to fire the utility on windows.
-5. README.txt -> A qucik user guide i.e. the file you are currently reading.
+3. README.txt -> This quick user guide, the file you are currently reading :)

 --Build Process
 ================================================